 Which Regional Youth Detention Center is my child in, and what is the phone number?

 What could happen to my child if they are found delinquent at their detention hearing?

-Depending on the severity of the offense, the juvenile court could dismiss your child's charge after an informal probation period; assign them a longer probation period and require that they meet its terms, such as working community service hours; or order a general commitment, which means that their legal custody is transferred to the State of Georgia for a period of no more than two years so that DJJ can plan their treatment and rehabilitation.
-More serious offenses than these could result in a commitment of five years.
-A DJJ Screening Committee will meet within ten working days of a judge's decision for commitment to determine where your child will go for treatment and rehabilitation.
+Depending on the severity of the offense, the juvenile court could dismiss your child's charge after an informal probation period; assign them a longer probation period and require that they meet its terms, such as working community service hours; or order a general commitment, which means that their legal custody is transferred to the State of Georgia for a period of no more than 2 years so that DJJ can plan their treatment and rehabilitation.
+More serious offenses than these could result in a commitment of 5 years.
+A DJJ Screening Committee will meet within 10 working days of a judge's decision for commitment to determine where your child will go for treatment and rehabilitation.

 Why has my child been assigned to a facility that is not near our home?

 DJJ does all it can to place children close to their families.
 It's likely that your child has been placed at the next nearest facility because either they need particular services that aren't available at the closest facility or because the closest facility is at capacity.